 - laser therapy

-- loop electrosurgical excision procedure, or LEEP, using electricity to remove affected tissue
+- loop electrosurgical excision procedure (LEEP), which uses electricity to remove affected tissue

-- cone biopsy, when a cone-shaped piece of the cervix is removed where the abnormal tissue is
+- cone biopsy, when a cone-shaped piece of the cervix is removed from the location of the abnormal tissue

-Dysplasia is usually caught early because of regular Pap smears.
+Dysplasia is usually caught early because of regular Pap tests.
 Treatment typically cures cervical dysplasia, but it can return.
 If no treatment is given, the dysplasia may get worse, potentially turning into cancer.

 The only definite way to prevent cervical dysplasia is by practicing abstinence.
-However, there are things you can do to reduce your risk of getting HPV and cervical dysplasia:
+There are a number of things you can do to reduce your risk of getting HPV and cervical dysplasia:

-- Practice safer sex by using a condom.
+- Practice safe sex by using a condom.